yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ### Region and Zones

-Follow the steps below to provide the location of DB nodes.
-All these fields are user-defined, which will be later used during the universe creation.
+Complete the fields shown in the following illustration to provide the location of DB nodes.
+All these fields are user-defined, which will be later used during the universe creation:

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-3.png)